Electricity sector in Ghana: History

-The first Ghana government-sponsored public electricity supply in Ghana commenced in the year 1914, at Sekondi-Takoradi, operated by the Ghana Railway Administration (Ghana Railway Corporation).
-Power supply was extended to Sekondi-Takoradi in 1928.
-The Ghana Public Works Department had commenced a limited direct current (DC) supply in Accra during 1922.
+The first Ghana government-sponsored public electricity supply commenced in 1914, at Sekondi-Takoradi, operated by the Ghana Railway Administration (Ghana Railway Corporation).
+The power supply was extended to Sekondi-Takoradi in 1928.
+The Ghana Public Works Department had commenced a limited direct current (DC) supply in Accra in 1922.
 A large alternating current (AC) project started on 1 November 1924, and a small plant consisting of three horizontal single cylinder oil-powered engines was installed in Koforidua in 1925.

 In 1926, work started on electrical distribution to Kumasi.
 A restricted evening supply commenced in May 1927, and a power station was brought into full operation on 1 October 1927.
-In the same year DC supply was installed at Winneba, but this was subsequently changed to AC by extending an existing supply from Swedru and during the period 1929-30, a limited electricity supply was extended to Tamale, until a new AC plant was installed in 1938.
+In the same year, DC supply was installed at Winneba, but this was subsequently changed to AC by extending an existing supply from Swedru.
+During 1929–30, a limited electricity supply was extended to Tamale, until a new AC plant was installed in 1938.

 The next power station to be established was in Cape Coast in 1932.
 This was taken over by the Ghana Electricity Department in 1947.
-A Ghanaian power station at Swedru was commissioned in 1948 and this was followed by the installation of generating plants at Akim Oda, Dunkwa-on-Offin and Bolgatanga in 1948.
+A Ghanaian power station at Swedru was commissioned in 1948, followed by the installation of generating plants at Akim Oda, Dunkwa-on-Offin and Bolgatanga in 1948.
 On 27 May 1949, an electricity supply was made available at Nsawam, through the building of an 11 kV overhead transmission line from Accra.
 The Keta electricity supply which was included in the program was delayed by staff difficulties and was not commissioned until 1955.

 The Tema power station was commissioned in 1956 with a 3 x 650 kW diesel generating set.
 The Ho power station followed in 1957 and from 1961 to 1964.
-The Tema power station was extended to a maximum capacity of 35298 kW, thus, making it probably the biggest single diesel-powered generating station in Africa.
+The Tema power station was extended to a maximum capacity of 35298 kW, making it probably the biggest single diesel-powered generating station in Africa.

 In 1963 the Ghana Electricity Division brought into operation the first 161 kV transmission system in Ghana, which was used to carry power from the Tema Power Station.
 At its peak in 1965, about 75 percent of the power was used in Accra.